vxlang/vxlang.github.io/index.md

 ## Overview

-**vxlang** is an anti-tamper project to prevent static or dynamic analysis, file modification, and tampering from attackers.
-Software that is dependent on the system is compiled and converted into machine language code.
-This is represented by a human-visible mnemonic.
+**vxlang** is a project designed to prevent tampering, such as static or dynamic analysis, file modification, or unauthorized access by attackers.
+The software that relies on the system is compiled and translated into machine language code, which is represented by a mnemonic that can be understood by humans.
+The mnemonic code that is generated during the compilation of software dependent on the system can be decoded using a disassembler.
+This process allows for the extraction of additional information and its conversion into a more readable, higher-level code representation.
+However, this type of analysis can also be referred to as reverse engineering, which can pose a threat to the security of the software.

-The mnemonic can be found through the disassembler that fits the system, and additional information can be collected and restored to higher-level code.
-This software analysis and modulation process is a reverse engineering activity, and the vxlang project supports services that prevent it.
+The vxlang project offers services to counter these security risks by implementing anti-tamper measures to prevent unauthorized access or tampering.
+By doing so, vxlang helps to ensure that the software remains protected and secure.

-vxlang currently targets native binary files on x86-64 and Microsoft Windows systems(*.exe/*.dll).
-The target binary type will be expanded through the update.
+The vxlang project currently targets native binary files on x86-64 systems and Microsoft Windows operating systems, including executable files with the ".exe" extension and dynamic link library files with the ".dll" extension.
+The target binary types supported by vxlang will be expanded in future updates.

 ## Software Protector

 <div align="center">
    <img src="image/protector.png" loop=infinite style="max-width: 100%; height: auto;" />
 </div>

-Executable compression is a method of compressing files in an executable state.
-This compression state hides the source code and file information.
-In this state, the software protector blocks additional encryption and access in runtime state. vxlang acts as a software protector, providing file modulation, code modulation, and dynamic analysis protection.
+Executable compression refers to the process of compressing a file into an executable format.
+This type of compression helps to hide source code and file information, making access more difficult.
+Software protectors such as vxlang can provide increased security by tampering with files, obfuscating code, and performing dynamic analysis protection to prevent unauthorized access or tampering.

 ## Software Code obfuscation and virtualization